HectorCastelli/insurance-information-test/DevLog.md

 ### Implementing Authentication

 Now that we have a functional Database Service, it's time to implement the first part of logic: Authentication.

+Implementing this logic means basically just mapping JWT methods to more friendly names and using the methods from Database Service to find the relevant Users and then encode a JWT claim.

+After some slight modifications and some changes to the testing syntax, I was able to get all the test to run successfully, meaning I am ready to move on to the next task.

+### Authentication Middleware

+To keep the project neat and tidy, I've created a new folder: `middleware`.

+This middleware is an important step into access-control, so I will need to write some tests for it.
+It's functionality will be fairly simple: analyze a JWT token attached to the Authorization header on the Request and verify that its:

+- Valid
+- Not expired
+- Has the correct role

+If any of these conditions fail, the request should be rejected with the appropriate error.

+### Data validation

+Since the API relies on data being passed either by URL or by the Request's Body, some validation needs to be implemented.

+To do this in an easy manner, I will user [express-validation](https://www.npmjs.com/package/express-validation) to add a simple middleware that uses [joi](https://github.com/hapijs/joi) to validate JSON objects.

+### Validating Authentication endpoint

+After the data-validation aspect was added to the Authentication controller, some integration tests needed to be added, to make sure the HTTP requests would behave as expected.

+This was done with Chai-HTTP and was fairly straightforward.